 From the initial electrical design, through the build in a secret London location and finally to choreographing LED cars on stage in conjunction with the likes of Colin Sangster, Rowland French and stunt drivers such as Chris Burns, Chris Morena, Jessica Hawkins and Anthony Scott, Feeding the Fish have created something super special with their 6 LED cars.
-These have been featured in Top Gear Live with Jeremy Clarkson, Richard Hammond and James May, The BBC TV annual Showcase as well as the touring Fast and Furious Live.
+These have been featured in Top Gear Live and Clarkson, Hammond and May Live with Jeremy Clarkson, Richard Hammond and James May, The BBC TV annual Showcase as well as the touring Fast and Furious Live.
 They are currently performing in the brand new, high-octane, Global Village Dubai Stunt Show “Stunt Show Survivor”

 “Cars appear to be shimmering with glitter or rippling with flames.”
 The Guardian

 “Feeding the Fish carried out the stunning LED programming on the cars which is the visual cherry on top.”
 Andy Clarke, RMS Motoring

 “Spectacular driving scenes with state-of-the-art 3D projection and striking LED-clad cars.”
 Evo Magazine

 “You’ll spot the R34 GT-R, another Supra, an S2000 and the glorious Mazda RX-7, resplendent in LED lighting.
 Maybe bring some sunglasses to the show.”
 Top Gear BBC TV reporting on Fast & Furious Live

 “The 2 Fast 2 Furious sequence with the LED effects is perhaps the best bit of the show.
 There really has been nothing else like it in terms of preparing cars for a show before, and makes for genuinely unmissable action when combined with the driving.
 Heck is it all very clever.”
 Piston Heads